Moving a high-interest loan to your card could be a snap.

 With most cards, the standard purchase APR applies immediately to new charges, and any repayments are first allocated to new debt before applied to your balance transfer debt.
 If that happens, you could end up carrying new balances until after the introductory period expires.

 - Balance transfer fees.

-Many cards offered by Bank of America, Citibank, Discover and U.S. Bank charge a fee for each balance you transfer.
+Many cards offered by Bank of America, Citibank and Discover charge a fee for each balance you transfer.
 It’s typically a percentage of the amount being transferred.
 Make sure your total transfer including the fee is less than the maximum amount you’re allowed to transfer.